Helping The Hurt Attorney Blog

 If you have visible injuries, take pictures of them as well.

-Always remember, though, that you should never interfere with an on-going police investigation.
+Always remember, though, that you should never interfere with an ongoing police investigation.

 Preparation Is Key